kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/subqueries-and-ctes/lessons/common-table-expressions.md

 As we saw in the query above, you can define multiple CTEs separated by commas.
 CTEs can be used in the other CTEs as well.

+### Example: Top 3 selling books and new customers

-For example, let's say we want to find the top 3 selling books and the number of new customers (joined date > 2024-01-01) who bought them.
+For example, let's say we want to find the top 3 selling books and the number of new customers (joined date > 2025-01-01) who bought them.

 ```sql
 -- CTE 1: Find the top 3 selling books